 When you tell stories, you humanize your brand.
 And people are more likely to want to associate with it consistently.

 You can never assume that people will want to buy from you, even if they’re already customers.
 It’s easy to lose a customer, and the less loyalty an individual buyer feels toward your brand and business, the easier it is for them to jump ship for a competitor.
-But if you put in the work to build a sizeable base of truly loyal customers, it will put your business at a significant advantage.
+But if you put in the work to build a sizable base of truly loyal customers, it will put your business at a significant advantage.
 Those are customers who will stand by you when times are tough, buyers who won’t just abandon you if prices have to rise or the economy dips.

 They’re also people who will evangelize for your brand.
 They’ll tell their friends and family about your products or services, they’ll advocate on your behalf and help you raise awareness—and, you can assume, drive sales—without a massive financial investment.

 It should be clear that having loyal customers is a significant benefit for your business, no matter what industry you’re in, no matter what you sell.
 So start now, and build a brand that your customers want to stay loyal to—and think about the ways you can guide new and returning customers alike up the steps of the brand loyalty pyramid.
 You won’t regret it.